 Pay Off Your Debt Based on Interest Rates

-Some financial gurus recommend you snowball your money (pay off the smallest debts first, get a “high” from paying off a bill entirely, then roll that payment towards paying off the next smallest debt).
+Some financial gurus recommend you snowball your money.
+The “snowball method” is when you pay off the smallest debts first, get a “high” from paying off a bill entirely, then roll that payment towards paying off the next smallest debt.

 Here’s my problem with that: